Sharpening Our Focus

 Promoting High-Value Care

-We believe that health care systems must deliver high-value care to low-income Californians.
+We believe that health care systems must deliver high-value care to Californians with low incomes.
 In reviewing our high-value care portfolio, we started with data: What are the biggest cost drivers in Medi-Cal?
 Where are the inequities?
 Where can CHCF and our partners make a difference?
 We chose to focus on areas that are either high volume in the safety net (like maternity care) or where patients face disproportionately poor outcomes despite receiving high-cost services.

 A centerpiece of our strategy is improving care for people with complex needs.
 People with mental illness or substance use disorder die at a much younger age than their peers and are disproportionately represented in the 5% of people in Medi-Cal who account for 50% of Medi-Cal spending.
 Medi-Cal and safety-net providers aim to improve these grim statistics with care that addresses physical, behavioral, and social needs.
 CHCF is working with partners to support better data exchange and measurement, as well as policies and new payment models supporting care integration.

 Finally, we will keep building on our deep experience in care for people with serious illness and those approaching the end of life.
-We will focus on ensuring that low-income Californians have access to comprehensive palliative care, including in rural and safety-net settings, and that their treatment preferences are routinely elicited, documented, and honored.
+We will focus on ensuring that Californians with low incomes have access to comprehensive palliative care, including in rural and safety-net settings, and that their treatment preferences are routinely elicited, documented, and honored.

 Laying a Foundation for Change

 At CHCF, we often describe California’s health care landscape as an ecosystem.
 Just as any system in nature can only thrive if it is in balance, our health care system can only advance if it has some fundamentals in place.
 We have chosen to invest in four areas that help prime California for future progress.

 - We provide timely market analysis and insight to ensure that health care leaders have the best available data to support informed decisionmaking.